What to Know About Tiny Home Insurance

 • Size: Smaller homes tend to be more vulnerable to wind damage and other natural disasters.
 In tiny kitchens, fire is also a significant risk.
 Accidents in tiny homes are more likely to damage or destroy the entire home as opposed to only a small part.

-• Value: Tiny homes are meant in part to counter a consumerist culture of over-consumption.
-Almost by definition, a tiny home is worth significantly less than a traditional home.
-The math of homeowners insurance is designed for large values, so the cost/benefit calculation on a tiny home gets wonky, fast, for both insurer and insured.
+• Value: Tiny homes are partly meant to counter a consumerist culture of overconsumption.
+A tiny home is worth significantly less than a traditional home.
+The math of homeowners insurance is designed for large values, so the cost/benefit calculation on a tiny home can get confusing for both the insurer and the insured.

-• Design and materials: Tiny homes are often homemade and may be built out of lightweight or eco-friendly material that present different risks than traditional construction materials do.
-Even if these factors don’t inherently make the home less safe, they present an unknown quantity for the insurance company — and insurance companies don’t like to deal with unknowns.
+• Design and materials: Tiny homes are often homemade and may be built from lightweight or eco-friendly materials that present different risks than traditional construction materials.
+Even if these factors don’t inherently make the home less safe, they present an unknown quantity for the insurance company.

-• Portability: If your tiny home is meant to travel with you, whether it’s a modified RV or trailer, or simply a home that can be towed from place to place, this adds not only risks incurred in travel (such as an accident while driving) but also different local risks that can significantly affect the cost of insurance.
-For example, setting up your tiny home near a Gulf Coast beach will have very different risks than camping out in a remote valley in the Rocky Mountains.
+• Portability: Whether your tiny home is a modified RV or trailer or simply a home that can be towed, this adds not only risks incurred in travel (e.g., an accident while driving), but also different local risks that can significantly affect the cost of insurance.
+Setting up your tiny home near a Gulf Coast beach would have very different risks than camping in a remote valley in the Rocky Mountains.

 All of these factors make tiny homes harder to insure than traditional homes.
-Luckily, “harder” doesn’t mean “impossible.”
-It just means that tiny home residents need to do a little more legwork to find the right homeowners insurance.
+Luckily, that doesn’t mean they're impossible to insure.
+But tiny home residents need to do more legwork to find the right homeowners insurance.
+That's where an independent insurance agent can help considerably.

 • How much is it worth?